fehimaltinisik/deckist/README.md

 Project utilizes a straightforward approach to visualize bus traffic in Istanbul.
 The GTFS dataset includes trips, stops, and stop times, with stop times containing arrival data, stops containing geographical and trips containing stop sequence information.
-By leveraging combinations of these datasets, source code interpolates paths between stops in a haversine fashion.
-However, it's worth noting that this approach may result in figures appearing off-road in cases where stop distances are too far apart.
+By leveraging combinations of these datasets, source code interpolates paths between stops with haversine method.
+However, it's worth noting that this approach may result in figures appearing off-road in cases where stop distances are too far apart (eg. 500T).
 Additionally, the GTFS dataset also includes shape data, which could provide a more reliable path compared to the interpolation approach used by DeckIst.

 ## How to Use

-To utilize DeckIst, simply follow these steps:
+To run DeckIst, simply follow these steps:

-1. **Install Dependencies**: Ensure that all project dependencies are installed by following the instructions provided in the project's setup guide.
-2. **Run the Webservice**: Start the FastAPI-based backend to handle data processing and serve data endpoints.
+1. **Run the Webservice**: Start the FastAPI-based backend to handle data processing and serve data endpoints.
-3. **Launch the Frontend**: Access the React-based frontend to visualize the bus traffic data using Deck.gl.
+2. **Launch the Frontend**: Access the React-based frontend to visualize the bus traffic data using Deck.gl.
 The frontend provides a user-friendly interface for exploring the data interactively.

 ## License